iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 ## Next step?

-Thanks to the explained confidential computing workflow, it is possible to use an app developer secret with a trusted application.
+Thanks to the explained confidential computing workflow, you discovered how to use an app developer secret with a trusted application.
+Check out how to [Access requester secrets](requester-secrets.md).